Ellasx7/data550_finalproject/README.md

 3. Use `make install` rule for restoring the package environment for the project

-## Automated Report Construction using Make Rules
+## Instructions for Automated Report Construction with Docker

 1. Use `make final_project_image` rule which runs `docker build` to build the docker image for this project

 2. Here is the link to the Docker image as a public repository on Dockerhub: https://hub.docker.com/repository/docker/ellaxshen7/final_project/general

-3. For Mac users, use `make final_report/final_report.html` rule directly, of which executes `docker run` to automate the final report building process;<br />
+3. For Mac users, use `make report/final_report.html` rule directly, of which executes `docker run` to automate the final report building process;<br />
 For Windows users, modify the `make report/final_report.html` rule by using `"/$$(pwd)"/report:/project/report` instead to specify the mounting path, and then run the rule to automate the final report building process